FAQ

 • TRADIUM fulfils the requirements of the EU regulation on due diligence.

 The purchase of industrial raw materials as a tangible asset should be approached with a medium to long investment horizon.
-For example, many tax advantages only take effect after a holding period of at least one year.
+For example, many tax advantages only take effect after a holding period of one year.
 Other positive effects of a tangible asset purchase also only take effect over a longer period of time, such as inflation protection.

 Storage of industrial raw materials